Rewriting for Symmetric Monoidal Categories with Commutative (Co)Monoid Structure: The Combinatorial Interpretation

-When referring to ``string diagrams with a chosen commutative monoid structure'', we mean morphisms of the prop $\cprd$, the coproduct of the free props over signature $\Sigma$ and $\mathbf{CMon}$.
-Intuitively, such morphisms are obtained by freely combining $\Sigma$-terms with terms of the theory of commutative monoids, then quotienting by the laws of symmetric monoidal categories and those of $\mathbf{CMon}$.
-For a formal definition of the coproduct of props, see~\cite{Zanasi15}.
 Our next goal, and the core result of this section, is extending Proposition~\ref{cmoniso} to the case where $\Sigma$ is non-empty, \emph{i.e.}, an isomorphism between $\cprd$ and $\rmacsphyp$.
-This will allow us to refer to $\rmacsphyp$ as the combinatorial characterisation of string diagrams in $\cprd$, and study their rewriting as DPO-rewriting in $\rmacsphyp$.
+This will allow us to refer to $\rmacsphyp$ as the combinatorial characterisation of string diagrams in $\cprd$, and study their rewriting as DPO-rewriting in $\rmacsphyp$ in Section~\ref{sec:rewriting}.

-In order to relate $\cprd$ and $\rmacsphyp$, we will use a strategy analogous to the one used in \cite{pt2} for theories with symmetric monoidal structure only.
+In order to relate $\cprd$ and $\rmacsphyp$, we will use a strategy analogous to the one used in \cite{pt2} for theories with plain symmetric monoidal structure.
 In essence, we want to show that $\rmacsphyp$ has the universal property of the coproduct.
 Consider